Elena Sisto

-Elena Sisto (born 1952, Boston, MA) is an American painter based in New York.
+Elena Sisto (born 1952, in Boston, MA) is an American painter based in New York.

 Her work is influenced by Philip Guston, Henri Matisse, Pierre Bonnard, and other modernist artists.
 She is known for her figurative paintings laden with symbolic meaning, that frequently focus on the experience of being a woman artist.
 In an essay published in March 2016, critic and former Museum of Modern Art curator Robert Storr compared Sisto to contemporary artists Carroll Dunham and Dana Schutz.

 Sisto received her BA in Art from Brown University and Rhode Island School of Design in 1977, and studied at the New York Studio School (with Nicholas Carone), the Skowhegan School of Painting and Sculpture and Yale Norfolk.
 She is a 2013 recipient of the John Simon Guggenheim Memorial Foundation Fellowship (see also: List of Guggenheim Fellowships awarded in 2013), two National Endowment for the Arts Visual Artist’s Fellowships (1983–84 and 1989–90), the Inglis Griswold Nelson Prize from the National Academy Museum and School (2008), and fellowships from the Hand Hollow Foundation (1995), Peter S. Reed Foundation (1999), Yaddo (2007), The Fine Arts Work Center (1996) and the Millay Colony (1987).